TIF17-Devteam/SukApps/README.md

 This document is split into three main sections:
 1. Required installation steps for basic usage of project SukApps
-2. Additional installation steps to handling error in this react-native project
+2. Additional installation steps to troubleshooting in this react-native project
-3. Tips and trick you can use to easily develop this project
+3. Tips and trick you can use to easily develop this project `comming soon`

 # Requirements